KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 ### Shred Integration

-The "coming undone" frame uses the inability to describe Zenon as evidence of nullity.
+The "coming undone" frame treats the inability to describe Zenon as evidence of nullity.
 This is linguistic collapse masquerading as metaphysics.
 As silence can be the point where music resolves into perfect stillness, the unspeakable is the point where coherence is so complete that no distinction remains to be named.
 The absence of vocabulary does not indicate an absence of reality; it marks a mode of reality where vocabulary has no function.

 **Anchor**
 Unspeakable ≠ Nothing.
 Silence here means saturation, not erasure.